 I came across one while out at our local gardening store and maaaan...they are so cool.
 But very nichè and I need to do more research before getting one

-I wish, that was like 30 years ago...pretty sure I got it not to long after Karate Kid came out.
+Ahh haha classic.
+Karate kid was a childhood favourite of mine also.
+But yes pics if you do!I wish, that was like 30 years ago...pretty sure I got it not to long after Karate Kid came out.
 The new place definitely needs a couple bonsai trees hanging out...gonna have to see if anything local is available for reasonable prices.

 Neighbor had quite a few when I was a kid.
 They look really cool, but seemed to take a lot of work.
 (No, he wasn't the one who I learned karate from ).

 Nathan, see Josh from REK's response to my question about DLC coating an FK2.
 Thoughts?
 Has anyone here DLC coated one of your knives?

 "Yeah, I'm taking orders for a batch now...
 You would need to check with Nathan to make sure the temper would be fine, my DLC is applied at 500F."